February 18, 2020

 Although an AICC LMS remains interesting as a way to gauge how far eLearning standards have come.

 EdApp’s authoring tool is able to import existing SCORM compliant content, and can also export material to SCORM for the content to be used in another environment.
 EdApp can also produce compatible xapi eLearning courses for the most dynamic and seamless learning experience.

 Another important question to ask about an authoring tool if you intend to develop courses in multiple languages is ‘how does it handle translation’?

 Are you going to be stuck manually exporting course content, translating it, and then painstakingly replacing it?
 Or does your authoring tool help you to do this, for example by leveraging Google’s Cloud Translation technology to allow for near-instant translation into more-than 100 languages?

 Once you have more than one version of a course, what happens when a change occurs to, let’s say, JPEGs of a system interface that need to be replaced in only some of the localized versions?

 These questions may not apply to you if you only develop in a single language, but if you do, or think you might, develop in more than one language, make sure that your authoring tool has you covered.

-EdApp provides users with a vast template library to jumpstart and inspire your eLearning course development.
-Our ready-made, responsive pre-existing templates are built around data-driven authoring, meaning that your content will be translated to learners in its optimal form for information absorption and retention.
+EdApp provides users with a vast customizable template library to jumpstart and inspire your eLearning course development.
+Compared to PowerPoint presentations, our ready-made, easy-to-use, responsive pre-existing templates are built around data-driven authoring, meaning that your content or courseware will be translated to learners in its optimal form for information absorption and retention.

-If you are utilising an authoring tool that has existing templates, exercises and gamified modules can be created in seconds.
-This means that it is more cost and time effective for learning and development managers to provide the newest, most accurate and relevant information to their learners.
+If you are utilizing an authoring tool that has existing elearning templates, exercises, and gamified modules can be created in seconds thanks to responsive design.
+This means that it is more cost and time effective for learning and development managers or instructional designers to provide the newest, most accurate and relevant information to each learner.